scienmanas/Scraper_bookstoscrape.com/README.md

 # Scrapy Spider bookstoscrape.com
-This repository contains codes which I wrote during learning Scrapy
+This repository contains codes which I wrote during learning Scrapy by building a spider to scrap data from Books To Scrap Website

 ## Scrapped Wesbite
 Wesbite: [Books to Scrape](https://books.toscrape.com/)